dnauck/Portable.Licensing/Xamarin/Details.md

 A reference implementation of a management application for products, customers and licenses is available here: [https://github.com/dnauck/License.Manager-Light](https://github.com/dnauck/License.Manager-Light)

+### License.Manager ###

+License.Manager is a web-based management solution for Portable.Licensing developed using AngularJS and ServiceStack.
+It enables you to manage customers, products and licenses and provides a REST service backend for integration with payment providers and 3rd party tools.

+License.Manager is available here: [https://github.com/dnauck/License.Manager](https://github.com/dnauck/License.Manager)

 ### Validate the license in your application ###

 The easiest way to assert the license is in the entry point of your application.